-Overall, HNRG's agricultural operations conform to the objectives of the Leading Harvest Farmland Management Standard 2020 (LH FMS).
+Overall, HNRG's agricultural operations continue to demonstrate conformance to the objectives of the Leading Harvest Farmland Management Standard 2020 (LH FMS).
 Interviews and document reviews were performed to determine procedural and documentation conformance to the LH FMS.
 Documentation of practices was continuously supplied throughout the audit when requested.
 Documentation from multiple sites was provided, as well as more detailed sets of data from single sites.
-Field visits were performed on twelve operating sites, five producing walnuts, five producing cranberries, and two producing grapes for wine making.
-Harvest on grape sites was underway at the time of the field visits so practices and processes were observable.
+Field visits were performed on eight operating sites, five primarily producing almonds and pistachios, and three primarily producing apples.
 Central and local management representatives were present and interviewed to illustrate HNRG policy creation and implementation.
 Central office staff with roles that impact LH FMS conformance were interviewed to determine awareness of and support for LH FMS conformance, and to illustrate company practices and procedures not performed by farm managers.
-Stewardship coordinators were available throughout the entire engagement, providing logistic support and honoring evidence requests wherever needed.
+Stewardship coordinators were available as guides throughout the entire engagement, providing logistic support and honoring evidence requests wherever needed.